- Course Number:

 Students will demonstrate these learning outcomes by these tasks conducted individually and in cooperation with other students:

-1. Participate in a service-learning project with elders.
+1. Participate in a community-based learning project with older persons.

-2. Complete reflection, concept exploration, and critical thinking assignments.
+2. Complete reflection, concept exploration, and critical thinking discussions and assignments.

-5. For students enrolled in the Certificate or Degree Program, complete portfolio entries related to knowledge, skills, and work experience.
+5. For students enrolled in the Certificate or Degree Program, complete e-portfolio entries related to knowledge, skills, and work/volunteer experience.

 Course Content (Themes, Concepts, Issues and Skills)